By Michael Lanza

 I was actually planning to finally atone for my sin of having hiked past Imogene on at least two or three previous occasions by setting up camp here with my daughter.
 But we got a late start on a Friday and rolled in to Hell Roaring Lake—four miles below Imogene—after dark.
 So we just dayhiked to Imogene.
 I’ll camp there yet—I swear.
 Meanwhile, Hell Roaring is a pretty nice spot, too, and close enough to visit Imogene on a morning hike.

-See my story “Jewels of the Sawtooths: Backpacking to Alice, Hell Roaring, and Imogene Lakes,” about father-son and father-daughter backpacking trips in Idaho’s Sawtooths, and all of my stories about the Sawtooths, including stories about backpacking in the remote southern Sawtooth Wilderness and “Ask Me: What Are the Best Hikes in Idaho’s Sawtooths?”
+See my story “Jewels of the Sawtooths: Backpacking to Alice, Hell Roaring, and Imogene Lakes,” about father-son and father-daughter backpacking trips in Idaho’s Sawtooths, and all of my stories about the Sawtooths, including stories about backpacking in the remote southern Sawtooth Wilderness and “The Best Hikes and Backpacking Trips in Idaho’s Sawtooths.”

 I can help you plan this or any other trip you read about at my blog.
 Find out more here.